hdlugas/MSTune/README.md

 ./test_run_compound_identification.sh
 ```

-To view the MSTune usage instruction, one can run the following from the command-line (once the necessary Julia dependencies are installed):
+To view the MSTune usage instructions, one can run the following from the command line (once the necessary Julia dependencies are installed):
 ```
 julia src/MSTune.jl --help
 ```